 You can find a variety of symbols in the cemetery that have a range of meaning and represent the culture and religion of the departed.
 Among them are weeping willows, urns, angels, lambs, flowers, clasped hands, pointing finger, doves and fraternal organizations.

-Greenvale has many historically important people and their families buried there - early settlers like Salmon Mallett, Peter Ripley and Col. John Peters, farmers such as Jeremiah Baker, Allen Ayrault, and Milton Budlong. *Veterans; Col. Simeon Howard, Larry Wilcox, Dr. George Price.
-You will also find community leaders, Fletcher Defendorf, Charlotte Clapp, Elizabeth Price, the Dickenson family and entrepreneurs such as George Taylor, Thomas Hulbert, and George Filkins.
+Greenvale has many historically important people and their families buried here.
+There are early settlers like Salmon Mallett, Peter Ripley and Col. John Peters, farmers such as Jeremiah Baker, Allen Ayrault, and Milton Budlong.
+Also area *Veterans like Col. Simeon Howard, Larry Wilcox, Dr. George Price.
+You will find community leaders: Fletcher Defendorf, Charlotte Clapp, Elizabeth Price, the Dickenson family and entrepreneurs such as George Taylor, Thomas Hulbert, and George Filkins.

 This large village cemetery, with its variety of markers and numbers of town and village "movers and shakers," offers a significant look into the history and heritage of our community.